Here is the step-by-step process in creating a debt management program:

 - Your debt advisor will then write a letter addressed to your creditors to confirm the plan and they should agree to it.

 - Once everything is confirmed, you pay a monthly fee to your debt advisor or to the debt management company itself.
 The debt advisor will be the one to “pay” to your creditors until such debt has been fully repaid.

-Once this step by step process for creating a debt management program has been completed, you can now have a peace of mind and go for a fresh financial start.
+Once this step-by-step process for creating a debt management program has been completed, you can now have peace of mind and go for a fresh financial start.
 DMPs can be very advantageous and they can really help you get your feet back on solid financial ground.